jiayihoffman/jiayihoffman.github.io/privacy_policy.md

 Your data is stored on your device and iCloud when using iOS apps.
 Our apps do not collect, store, or transmit any of your personal or usage data.
 This includes, but is not limited to:

 * Personal information (e.g., name, email address).
-* Video content or metadata created using the app.
+* Video content or metadata created using the Droid Vision app.
-* Location and map data used in the app.
+* Location and map data used in the GPS app.
 * Usage statistics or analytics data.
 * Device information (e.g., IP address, device model, or operating system).

 Your activities within the app remain private and are not accessible by us or any third-party services.

+### Data of Stock Analyzer app

+The Stock Analyzer app offers insights into stocks' technical details and market sentiment.
+It saves the insights it generates so you can monitor the app's performance over time.

+The Stock Analyzer app does not execute trades on your behalf.
+Therefore, we do NOT request information about your stock brokerage account.

 ### Map Data of GPS app